pedrosouza458/urlcard/readme.md

-URLCard is a simple app to create cards with open graph data from urls, its a project to explore my another package[Go-Open-Graph-Scraper-Api](https://github.com/pedrosouza458/go-open-graph-scraper-api)
+URLCard is a simple app to create cards with open graph data from urls, its a project to explore my another package [Go-Open-Graph-Scraper-Api](https://github.com/pedrosouza458/go-open-graph-scraper-api)